micro-community/development/docs/pages/concepts/runtime.markdown

 The runtime is composed of the following features:

-- **Clients** - Clients act as external entrypoints into the system
-- **Services** - Core services abstract away the underlying infrastructure

 ### Clients

 Clients are entrypoints into the system.
 They enable access to your services through well known entrypoints.